tjohnson314/sql-docs/azure-sql/virtual-machines/windows/azure-key-vault-integration-configure.md

 > [!NOTE]
 > You can also configure Key Vault integration by using a template.
 For more information, see [Azure quickstart template for Azure Key Vault integration](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.compute/vm-sql-existing-keyvault-update).
 >
-> SQL Server Connector version 1.0.4.0 is installed on the SQL Server VM through the [SQL infrastructure as a service (IaaS) extension](sql-server-iaas-agent-extension-automate-management.md).
+> SQL Server Connector version 1.0.5.0 is installed on the SQL Server VM through the [SQL infrastructure as a service (IaaS) extension](sql-server-iaas-agent-extension-automate-management.md).
 Upgrading the SQL IaaS Agent extension will not update the provider version.
-Consider manually upgrading the SQL Server Connector version if needed (for example, when using an Azure Key Vault Managed HSM, which needs at least version [15.0.2000.440](https://www.microsoft.com/en-us/download/details.aspx?id=45344)).
+Consider manually upgrading the SQL Server Connector version if you have an older version installed (for example, when using an Azure Key Vault Managed HSM, which needs at least version [15.0.2000.440](https://www.microsoft.com/en-us/download/details.aspx?id=45344)).
+You can check the SQL Server Connector version with the following T-SQL query:
+> ```sql
+> SELECT name, version from sys.cryptographic_providers
+> ```

 ## Enable and configure Key Vault integration